 It doesn’t matter if you have a physical location or not.
 You WILL benefit from having a Google Business Profile account.
 And if I haven’t convinced you, think about the growth of Google over time.

 Google started off as a simple search engine that provided search results competing against the big names Yahoo, Alta Vista, AOL, etc. In 2002, MSN was the number one Search Engine with 37% of the visitors; Google was third (after Yahoo) with 29%!
 (Back then data was based on the number of visitors, not searches.)

 Google has exploded since then and now dominates the majority of the global search market (75% of the searches in the U.S. and 95% in India).
 Whether you like it or not, Google is calling the shots on what gets attention on the web.

-Google My Business is free and so use it to grow your online presence.
+Google Business Profile is free and so use it to grow your online presence.